geobabbler/geoip-cli/README.md

 # iploc

 A simple CLI app to perform geoip lookup at the console.
 Supports either IPv4 or IPv6.
 This application has been written against the MaxMind GeoCity Lite 2 binary (.mmdb) format.
 It has not been tested against other MaxMind distributions.
-To use this application, you must download the .mmdb file and use the --configure option documented below.

 ## installation